NVNTLabs/switch2-SDEX2M2/README.md

 ## Status

 Work in progress.
-We are actively developing the PCB layout, and testing.
+Currently, a M.2 breakout board and MicroSD Express breakout board are being designed, then produced.
+Files and BOM will be updated accordingly when available.

-There is still the possibility that there are power-related issues (ie: power draw of M.2 drives is more than the Switch 2 can push out), but a basic level of power filtering has been added to hopefully help a connection be established.
+There is still the possibility that there are power-related issues (ie: power draw of M.2 drives is more than the Switch 2 can push out).

 ---